Kryreth/TwitchMind/replit.md

 ## Overview

 StreamDachi is a comprehensive Twitch integration application designed to enhance live streams with AI-powered features.
 It offers real-time chat monitoring, AI-driven chat analysis, user profile tracking (VIPs, moderators, subscribers), an automated shoutout system for VIPs with a 24-hour cooldown, and full per-stream chat logging.
 A key feature is its AI user learning engine, which provides personalized responses and configurable DachiPool settings, including ElevenLabs TTS integration.
+The VIP Management page includes a Test Shoutout feature that allows streamers to preview a VIP's latest Twitch clip before going live.
 The platform boasts a dark-themed dashboard with a distinctive Twitch aesthetic, utilizing purple accents.

 ## User Preferences